mezw/mapbox-gl-js-docs/docs/pages/style-spec/sources.md

     - "import { sourceTypes } from '../../data/types';"
     - "import SDKSupportTable from '../../components/sdk_support_table';"
     - "import ref from '@mapbox/mapbox-gl-style-spec/reference/latest';"
+    - "import Note from '@mapbox/dr-ui/note';"
 ---

 <!--copyeditor disable basic-->
 <!--copyeditor disable js-->
 <!--copyeditor disable ios-->
 <!--copyeditor disable macos-->
-Sources state which data the map should display.
+A map or layer **source** states which data the map should display.
 Specify the type of source with the `"type"` property, which must be one of {{sourceTypes.map((t, i) => {
     return <var key={i}>{t}</var>;
 }).reduce((prev, curr) => {
     return [prev, ', ', curr]
 })}}.

-Adding a source isn't enough to make data appear on the map because sources don't contain styling details like color or width.
-Layers refer to a source and give it a visual representation.
-This makes it possible to style the same source in different ways, like differentiating between types of roads in a highways layer.
+A [source](https://docs.mapbox.com/help/glossary/source) provides map data that Mapbox GL JS can use with a [style](https://docs.mapbox.com/help/glossary/style) document to render a visual representation of that data.
+This delegation makes it possible to style the same source in different ways, as you might do to differentiate the appearances of different types of roads in a highways layer.

+{{ <Note title="Specify a style"><p>Adding a source to a map or layer isn't enough to make data appear on the map.
+You must also specify a style to provide properties like color or width for each feature.</p></Note> }}

+## Tiled sources

 Tiled sources (vector and raster) must specify their details according to the [TileJSON specification](https://github.com/mapbox/tilejson-spec).
 There are several ways to do so: